mfaani/mfaani/content/posts/what-is-a-self-contained-build-script.md

 It's ok to expect `rvm`, `brew`, `Xcode` to be installed.
 But for any other dependency or package, you should check for its presence.
 If not available then install it during your build script.

 If you touched anything outside your working directory, then it's best to clean up afterwards.
-You also can't assume other build scripts have done proper clean up, so you may need to do a base clean up _before_ everything.
+You also can't assume other build scripts have done proper clean up, so you may need to do a base clean up _before_ doing anything in your script.